-&lt;sup>4 Calculated as net profit attributable to shareholders (annualized as applicable) divided by average equity attributable to shareholders.
-This measure provides information about the profitability of the business in relation to equity.
+1 Calculated as net profit attributable to shareholders (annualized as applicable) / average equity attributable to shareholders.
+This measure provides information on the profitability of the business in relation to equity.

-&lt;sup>5 Calculated as net profit attributable to shareholders (annualized as applicable) divided by average equity attributable to shareholders less average goodwill and intangible assets.
-Effective 1 January 2019, the definition of the numerator for return on tangible equity has been revised to align with numerators for return on equity and return on CET1 capital; i.e., it is no longer adjusted for amortization and impairment of goodwill and intangible assets.
+2 Calculated as net profit attributable to shareholders (annualized as applicable) / average equity attributable to shareholders less average goodwill and intangible assets.
+The definition of the numerator for return on tangible equity has been revised to align with numerators for return on equity and return on CET1 capital; i.e., it is no longer adjusted for amortization and impairment of goodwill and intangible assets.
 Prior periods have been restated.
-This measure provides information about the profitability of the business in relation to tangible equity.
+This measure provides information on the profitability of the business in relation to tangible equity.

-&lt;sup>6 Calculated as net profit attributable to shareholders (annualized as applicable) divided by average common equity tier 1 capital.
-This measure provides information about the profitability of the business in relation to common equity tier 1 capital.
+3 Calculated as net profit attributable to shareholders (annualized as applicable) / average common equity tier 1 capital.
+This measure provides information on the profitability of the business in relation to common equity tier 1 capital.

-&lt;sup>7 Calculated as operating income before credit loss expense or recovery (annualized as applicable) divided by average risk-weighted assets.
-This measure provides information about the revenues of the business in relation to risk-weighted assets.
+4 Calculated as operating income before credit loss expense or recovery (annualized as applicable) / average risk-weighted assets.
+This measure provides information on the revenues of the business in relation to risk-weighted assets.

-Calculated as operating income before credit loss expense or recovery (annualized as applicable) divided by average leverage ratio denominator.
-This measure provides information about the revenues of the business in relation to leverage ratio denominator.
+5 Calculated as operating income before credit loss expense or recovery (annualized as applicable) / average leverage ratio denominator.
+This measure provides information on the revenues of the business in relation to leverage ratio denominator.

-&lt;sup>9 Calculated as operating expenses divided by operating income before credit loss expense or recovery.
-This measure provides information about the efficiency of the business by comparing operating expenses with gross income.
+6 Calculated as operating expenses / operating income before credit loss expense or recovery.
+This measure provides information on the efficiency of the business by comparing operating expenses with gross income.

-&lt;sup>10 Calculated as change in net profit attributable to shareholders from continuing operations between current and comparison periods divided by net profit attributable to shareholders from continuing operations of comparison period.
-This measure provides information about profit growth in comparison with the prior-year period.
+7 Calculated as change in net profit attributable to shareholders from continuing operations between current and comparison periods / net profit attributable to shareholders from continuing operations of comparison period.
+This measure provides information on profit growth in comparison with the prior-year period.

-Based on the Swiss systemically relevant bank framework as of 1 January 2020.
+8Based on the Swiss systemically relevant bank framework as of 1 January 2020.